 Department: College of Visual & Performing Arts (CVPA)

-1) Provide academic advice and guidance to prospective and current undergraduate Film and Video Studies (FAVS) students from admission to graduation in support of the students' academic and career goals.
+1) Provide academic advice and guidance to prospective and current graduate School of Arts Students and undergraduate Art and Visual Technology (AVT) students from admission to graduation in support of the students' academic and career goals.

 Support and engage students in the process of developing clear and attainable educational goals;